Football in Egypt: Egypt Cup

+The Egypt Cup is the oldest tournament in the history of Egyptian football that is still being held to-date.
+It is the first association football championship to be organized by the Egyptian Football Association.
+The first local football tournament in Egypt was the Sultan Hussein Cup.
+The first team to win the Egypt Cup was Zamalek in 1922.

+The tournament was not played between 1967 and 1971 due to the outbreak of the War of Attrition.
+It was also canceled in the 1973–74 season due to the outbreak of the October War.
+The tournament was canceled in 1979-80, 1986–87 and 1993–94 seasons due to several reasons, and was canceled in the 1981-82 edition due to Zamalek’s dispute with the Football Association.
+The cup was also canceled in the 2011-12 season after the Port Said Stadium riot.

-Premier League
+Egyptian Premier League

 The Egyptian Premier League (League A) has eighteen teams.
 There is no official English translation or title for the Egyptian League.
 Due to Sponsorships the official name of the league is the WE Premier League.
 The league was also called Vodafone Premier League back in the 2006/2007 for the same reasons.

 National football team's achievements

 The Egypt national football team, also known under the nickname of The Pharaohs, is, as their name states, the national team of Egypt and is administered by the Egyptian Football Association.
 The team was founded in 1921, although a team had been fielded in the 1920 Summer Olympics.
 Egypt participated in the 1924 Olympics, and achieved the eighth place in the 1928 Olympics.

 The team has won multiple cups over the years.
 They won the African Cup of Nations 7 times.
 Egypt won the inaugural Cup in 1957, 1959, 1986, 1998, 2006, 2008 and 2010, making them record holders of most African cup wins and most wins in a row (for winning 3 times in a row).

 Their highest FIFA ranking was in July 2010 where they were ranked 9th in the world, making it their greatest achievement.
 They were the first from an African country and also, from an Arab country to participate in the World Cup when they played in 1934, losing to Hungary 4-2.

-Egypt played their second World Cup in 1990, where they didn't pass through the first stage after tying Ireland, Netherlands and losing to England 1-0 in what still remains their last World Cup game.
+Egypt played their second World Cup in 1990, where they didn't pass through the first stage after tying Ireland, Netherlands and losing to England 1-0 in what remains their last World Cup game.

 Egypt Qualified for the 2018 World Cup which was the first time in 28 years.
 They were placed in Group A with hosts Russia, Uruguay and KSA.
 Egypt lost to Uruguay in the 90th minute and then lost 3-1 to Russia and scored the goal Mohamed Salah from a penalty in the last game against Saudi Arabia, Egypt lost 2-1 and scored the goal Mohamed Salah in the 22nd minute.